Quantum-Aeternum/SDP_DataGenerator/README.md

 Due to deadlines and accelerated development, unit tests are not up to date and running `ng test` will currently fail.
 There are still a couple of missing main features that will be implemented in the future.
 At this time, I am not accepting feature requests, and the software comes as is.
 It is currently required to run locally since it isn't hosted somewhere.

+## Missing Features

+- Choice and String do not work - have to implement input lists.
+- Save and Load of templates are not implemented.

 ## Setup

 ### Dependencies